BerndiVader/MythicMobsExtension/README.md

 + `meet=` (Optional) The skill to be executed if the conditions are meet.
 + `else=` (Optional) The skill to be executed if the conditions not meet.
 + `meettargeter / elsetargeter=` (Optional) Renew the meet / else skills targeter if present.
 Surrounded with ""!!
 The meet and else skills inherit the skilldatas like targeter, caster, targets from the parent skill.
++ `rtskill`(Optional) set this to true and use variables inside the metaskillname.
+Example:

 Now possible, to use && || expressions.
 Example:
 `- castif{c="onground true && outside true || playerwithin{d=10} true";tc="onblock grass true && ouside true";meet=meetMetaSkill;elese=elseMetaSkill} @trigger ~onDamaged`
 This parse the c condtions lets say the mob is outside onground but player not within 10: (true&&true)||false condition will meet.
 Same work for the targetcondtion too.